sanjaybasu/healthcare-ai-equity/_chapters/chapter_10_survival_analysis.md

 ### 10.3.1 Model Structure and the Proportional Hazards Assumption

 The Cox model expresses the hazard function for individual i at time t as the product of a baseline hazard function that depends only on time and a multiplicative factor that depends on individual covariates.
 The hazard for individual i given their covariate values equals the baseline hazard multiplied by the exponential of a linear combination of covariates.
-If we denote the baseline hazard as hâ‚€(t) and the covariates for individual i as X_{i1}, X_{i2}, through X_{ip} with corresponding coefficients Î²â‚, Î²â‚‚, through Î²â‚š, then the hazard function becomes hâ‚€(t) times exp(Î²â‚X_{i1} + Î²â‚‚X_{i2} + ... + Î²â‚šX_{ip}).
-The baseline hazard hâ‚€(t) represents the hazard function when all covariates equal zero, capturing how risk changes over time in the reference population.
+If we denote the baseline hazard as h_0(t) and the covariates for individual i as X_{i1}, X_{i2}, through X_{ip} with corresponding coefficients β_1, β_2, through β_p, then the hazard function becomes h_0(t) times exp(β_1 X_{i1} + β_2 X_{i2} + ... + β_p X_{ip}).
+The baseline hazard h_0(t) represents the hazard function when all covariates equal zero, capturing how risk changes over time in the reference population.
 The exponential term multiplies this baseline hazard by a factor that depends on covariate values but is constant over time for each individual (Cox, 1972; Therneau & Grambsch, 2000).

 The proportional hazards assumption requires that the ratio of hazards for any two individuals with different covariate values remains constant over time.
-If individual A has covariates X_A and individual B has covariates X_B, their hazard ratio equals the ratio of their hazard functions, which simplifies to exp(sum of Î² times the difference in covariate values).
-This ratio does not depend on time t because the baseline hazard hâ‚€(t) cancels when we divide.
-This proportionality allows powerful partial likelihood estimation where we can estimate the regression coefficients Î² without needing to specify the form of hâ‚€(t), providing a semi-parametric approach that combines flexibility about the baseline hazard with interpretable covariate effects (Cox, 1975).
+If individual A has covariates X_A and individual B has covariates X_B, their hazard ratio equals the ratio of their hazard functions, which simplifies to exp(β_1 (X_{A1} - X_{B1}) + ... + β_p (X_{Ap} - X_{Bp})).
+This ratio does not depend on time t because the baseline hazard h_0(t) cancels when we divide.
+This proportionality allows powerful partial likelihood estimation where we can estimate the regression coefficients β without needing to specify the form of h_0(t), providing a semi-parametric approach that combines flexibility about the baseline hazard with interpretable covariate effects (Cox, 1975).

 The hazard ratio interpretation is central to understanding Cox model results.
-If a covariate increases by one unit, the hazard is multiplied by exp(Î²).
-For a binary covariate like treatment versus control, exp(Î²) directly gives the hazard ratio comparing treated to untreated individuals.
+If a covariate increases by one unit, the hazard is multiplied by exp(β_j) for the corresponding coefficient β_j.
+For a binary covariate like treatment versus control, exp(β_j) directly gives the hazard ratio comparing treated to untreated individuals.
 A hazard ratio of 0.5 means the treatment group has half the hazard of the control group at every time point, while a hazard ratio of 2.0 means double the hazard.
 Hazard ratios provide relative measures of effect that do not depend on the baseline hazard shape (Kleinbaum & Klein, 2012).

 For equity-centered analysis, the proportional hazards assumption deserves critical examination.
 Consider a Cox model predicting time to cardiovascular events that includes race as a covariate.
 A significant hazard ratio for Black race might seem to indicate biological differences in cardiovascular risk.
 However, if the proportional hazards assumption is violated, meaning the hazard ratio changes over time, this could reflect differential patterns of healthcare access rather than constant biological differences.
 Perhaps Black patients face barriers to preventive cardiology care early in disease course, creating elevated hazard initially, but once enrolled in cardiac rehabilitation or specialty cardiology, the hazard ratio attenuates.
 Or perhaps early hazards are similar but diverge over time as cumulative exposures to neighborhood-level stressors and environmental factors mount.
-Either pattern violates proportional hazards and requires more sophisticated analysis to properly characterize (HernÃ¡ndez & Bauer, 2019).
+Either pattern violates proportional hazards and requires more sophisticated analysis to properly characterize (Hernández & Bauer, 2019).

 ### 10.3.2 Partial Likelihood Estimation

 The Cox model's elegance lies in its partial likelihood approach to estimation, which avoids need to specify the baseline hazard function while still providing consistent and asymptotically normal estimates of the regression coefficients.
 The partial likelihood focuses on the ordering of events rather than their exact timing.
 At each event time, we consider all individuals still at risk and ask what is the probability that the individual who actually experienced the event would be the one to experience it, given that someone in the risk set will experience an event at this time (Cox, 1975).

-More formally, let tâ‚ < tâ‚‚ < ... < tâ‚– denote the ordered distinct event times, and let R(táµ¢) denote the risk set at time táµ¢, meaning all individuals who have neither experienced an event nor been censored before time táµ¢.
-Let i(tâ±¼) denote the individual who experiences an event at time tâ±¼.
-The partial likelihood is the product over all event times of the probability that individual i(tâ±¼) experiences the event at time tâ±¼ given that someone in R(tâ±¼) experiences an event.
-Under the proportional hazards assumption, this probability equals exp(Î²'X_{i(tâ±¼)}) divided by the sum over all individuals in R(tâ±¼) of exp(Î²'X_â„“).
+More formally, let t_1 < t_2 < ... < t_m denote the ordered distinct event times, and let R(t_k) denote the risk set at time t_k, meaning all individuals who have neither experienced an event nor been censored before time t_k.
+Let i(t_k) denote the individual who experiences an event at time t_k.
+The partial likelihood is the product over all event times of the probability that individual i(t_k) experiences the event at time t_k given that someone in R(t_k) experiences an event.
+Under the proportional hazards assumption, this probability equals exp(β' X_{i(t_k)}) divided by the sum over all individuals j in R(t_k) of exp(β' X_j).
 The partial likelihood is the product of these probabilities across all event times.
 Maximizing this partial likelihood yields coefficient estimates that have good asymptotic properties despite not modeling the baseline hazard (Kalbfleisch & Prentice, 2002).

 The partial likelihood approach handles censoring naturally because censored observations contribute to risk sets for all event times before their censoring time, then no longer contribute.
 This allows individuals with different follow-up lengths to contribute appropriately to estimation.
 The approach also handles tied event times, where multiple individuals experience events at the same recorded time, though different methods exist for handling ties with varying computational complexity and statistical properties.
 The Efron approximation provides a good balance of accuracy and computational efficiency for moderate numbers of ties (Efron, 1977).